The Brihadaranyaka Upanishad - Chapter 1.1.1

 Aum!
 The dawn is the head of the sacrificial horse.
 The sun is its eyes, the wind is its vital breath and the vaisvanara fire is its open mouth.
 The year is the very body of the sacrificial horse, the outer space is its back, the sky is its belly, the earth is its hoof, the quarters its sides, the intermediate quarters it ribs, the seasons its limbs, the months and half-months its joints, days and nights its feet.
 The stars are its bones, the clouds its flesh, the sand its food in the stomach, the rivers are its blood vessels, the mountains are its liver and lungs, the herbs and trees its hair.
 The rising sun is its anterior; the setting sun is its posterior.
 When it yawns, then lightning; when it stirs then thunder; when it urinates it rains; and when it makes noise it is speech itself.

 The sacrificial horse is compared to the entire material manifestation.
 It is compared part by part to Purusha, the Cosmic Self.
-This is the description of a horse that was either killed or about to be killed as part of an ancient Vedic sacrificial ceremony called the Horse Sacrifice (asvamedhya yajna), in which it would be eventually deified to signify the divine authority the king commanded as the earthly representative of Prajapait himself.
-Horse sacrifice was a very ancient Vedic tradition.
-As per the tradition, kings used to perform this sacrifice to extend their empires and conquer new lands, using the horse as the symbol of their royalty, authority and lordship.
-The sacrifice usually lasted for a year.
+This is the description of a horse that was part of an ancient Vedic ceremony called the Horse Sacrifice (Ashvamedha Yajna), in which it would eventually be killed and deified to signify the divine authority the king commanded as the earthly representative of Prajapati himself.
+Horse sacrifices were common in ancient India when the kings of the original Kshatriya clans ruled the land.
+By all means, it was an ancient Vedic tradition that is now defunct.
+It was customary for the kings to perform this sacrifice to extend their empires and conquer new lands.
+The horse was set free to herald their intention to launch the conquest, using it as the symbol of their royalty, authority, sway, and lordship.
+The ritual usually lasted until the king concluded his conquest and returned to his capital, having established his divine authority and sovereignty.

 Translate the Page